COLDATNIGHT-79/Custom-App-Launcher-and-close/README.md

 ## Effecient Multitasking at Your Fingertips

-The **Modern App Manager** is more than just an app launcher; it's your personal command center for managing your digital tools.
+The **cold's app launcher** is more than just an app launcher; it's your personal command center for managing your digital tools.
 By streamlining app access and organization, it empowers you to **multitask more efficiently**, boost your productivity, and enjoy a cleaner, more focused computing experience.

 ---